Report Invasive Plants!

 Knoxville, TN 37901

-Diane is Tennessee's state urban forestry program coordinator.
-After receiving her BS in Natural Resources and Land Management she worked for the National Park Service, then back to school to receive her MS in Forest Biology from UTK.
-Currently she has worked for the Forestry Division for 20 years and has extensive background in forestry related issues.
+Diane currently serves as the East TN Regional Urban & Community Urban Forester.
+She received her BS in Natural Resources and Land Management from the University of TN, Knoxville then worked for the National Park Service in the Great Smoky Mountains as an invasive plant removal specialist.
+Diane then returned to UTK to receive her MS in Forest Biology and Genetics.
+Currently she has worked for the Forestry Division for 23 years and has an extensive background in forestry related issues.
+Diane has been a board member of TN-IPC for several years and is now serving as secretary for the council.

 308 North Peters Road